Confucianism: Women in Confucian thought

 Further analysis suggests, however, that women's place in Confucian society may be more complex.
-During the Han dynasty period, the influential Confucian text Lessons for Women (Nüjie), was written by Ban Zhao (45–114 CE) to instruct her daughters how to be proper Confucian wives and mothers, that is, to be silent, hard-working, and compliant.
+During the Han dynasty period, the influential Confucian text Lessons for Women was written by Ban Zhao (45–114 CE) to instruct her daughters how to be proper Confucian wives and mothers, that is, to be silent, hard-working, and compliant.
 She stresses the complementarity and equal importance of the male and female roles according to yin-yang theory, but she clearly accepts the dominance of the male.
 However, she does present education and literary power as important for women.
 In later dynasties, a number of women took advantage of the Confucian acknowledgment of education to become independent in thought.